insideout/ai/_posts/_archive/2020-01-16-artificial-intelligence-ai-in-healthcare-is-expected-to-grow-to-361-billion-by-2025.md

 ---
 category: news
 title: "Artificial Intelligence (AI) in Healthcare is Expected to Grow to $36.1 billion by 2025"
-excerpt: "Why is Artificial Intelligence disrupting the healthcare ...
-From life coaching to cognitive behavioural therapy to faith-based healing, therapy bots support users’ mental health and help ..."
+excerpt: "Why is Artificial Intelligence disrupting the healthcare industry?
+The reasons Artificial Intelligence is changing healthcare are quite obvious.
+AI is quicker and better than human doctors ..."
 publishedDateTime: 2020-01-16T08:13:00Z
 webUrl: "https://medium.com/@brand_minds/artificial-intelligence-ai-in-healthcare-is-expected-to-grow-to-36-1-billion-by-2025-1e2f70b0ca1?source=---------2------------------"
 type: article
-quality: 91
+quality: 71
-heat: 91
+heat: 71
 published: true

 provider: